-Globe's foil stamping process applys a metallic or pigmented foil to a surface creating a decorative finish.
+Globe's foil stamping process applies a metallic or pigmented foil to a surface creating a decorative finish.

 The foil stamping process utilizes metal dies, which when combined with heat and pressure, permanently bond a thin foil film to a surface.
 Foil stamping can be used to achieve a variety of specialized textures, including matte, metallic, glossy, and holographic finishes.
 The die is heated up, and a thin layer of foil is placed between the die and the substrate.
 The die then applies pressure to the foil and the printing surface, causing the foil to permanently bond to the surface in the shape of the plated design.